moonboy8/Effective-Fibonacci-Sequence-/README.md

 # Fibonacci Sequence Calculator

-This Python program efficiently calculates and displays the Fibonacci sequence up to any term number, `n`, provided by the user.
-It offers flexibility by allowing you to either view the entire sequence or focus on just the value of the `n`-th term.
-The program is designed to handle large Fibonacci numbers seamlessly, leveraging Python's powerful `int` type, which ensures accurate results even for very large values.
+This Python program calculates and displays the Fibonacci sequence up to the `n`-th term, where `n` is provided by the user.
+It also provides an option to either display the entire Fibonacci sequence or just the `n`-th term.
+Additionally, the program measures and visualizes the time taken to compute each Fibonacci term using a graph created with **Matplotlib**.

 ## Features